-On 28 September 2008, nearly 70 per cent of Ecuadorans supported a new Constitution that allowed the president to stand for consecutive terms, gave the president power to dissolve the legislature and gave the state more control over strategic sectors of the economy such as health and education.
-Correa ran again in the 2009 election, winning in a single round of voting.
+On 28 September 2008, nearly 70 per cent of Ecuadorians supported a new Constitution that allowed the president to stand for one consecutive term, gave the president power to dissolve the legislature and gave the state more control over strategic sectors of the economy such as health and education.
+President Correa ran again in the 2009 election, winning in a single round of voting.

 Recent political developments

-Rafael Correa won a third consecutive term in Ecuadoran presidential elections on 17 February 2013.
-Following parliamentary elections held on the same day, President Correa's Allianza Pais party is likely to command an absolute majority (100 out of 137 seats) in the National Assembly.
-The constitution currently prevents Correa from running for a further term; however, in March 2014, he signalled his intention to amend the constitution to allow him to stand for re-election in 2017.
+President Rafael Correa won a third consecutive term in Ecuadorian presidential elections on 17 February 2013.
+Following parliamentary elections held on the same day, President Correa's Allianza Pais party also achieved an absolute majority (100 out of 137 seats) in the National Assembly.
+The constitution currently prevents President Correa from running for a further term; however, in March 2014, he signalled his intention to amend the constitution to allow him to stand for re-election in 2017.

 Ecuador is a member of several regional political and economic groupings including the Bolivarian Alliance for the Americas (ALBA), the Organization of American States (OAS), the Rio Group, the Union of South American States (UNASUR), and the Community of Andean Nations (CAN).
 Ecuador has also made a formal request to join Mercosur (it is currently an associate), and is an observer to the Pacific Alliance (Chile, Colombia, Mexico and Peru).

-Ecuador's relationship with Colombia has steadily improved following a violation of Ecuadoran territory by Colombian government forces in 2008.
-Colombian government forces launched a military attack against the Colombian guerilla group, the Revolutionary Armed Forces of Colombia (FARC) inside the Ecuadoran border and Ecuador subsequently broke off diplomatic relations with Colombia.
-Diplomatic relations were restored in June 2008 and in December 2011, Correa and Colombia's President Santos signed a maritime border treaty and a security cooperation agreement during the first bilateral visit by a Colombian president to Ecuador in four years.
+Ecuador's relationship with Colombia has steadily improved following a violation of Ecuadorian territory by Colombian government forces in 2008.
+Colombian government forces launched a military attack against the Colombian guerrilla group, the Revolutionary Armed Forces of Colombia (FARC) inside the Ecuadorian border and Ecuador subsequently broke off diplomatic relations with Colombia.
+Diplomatic relations were restored in June 2008 and in December 2011, President Correa and Colombia's President Santos signed a maritime border treaty and a security cooperation agreement during the first bilateral visit by a Colombian president to Ecuador in four years.

 Ecuador’s economy is dominated by petroleum production and agriculture for domestic consumption and export.
 Oil exports raised US$12.7 billion in 2012.
 Other exports are bananas, prawns and cut flowers.

 Ecuador experienced strong growth through the 2000s, averaging 4.4 per cent real GDP growth per annum until a fall to 0.4 per cent in 2009 as a result of the global financial crisis.
-While GDP growth bounced back strongly to 7.8 per cent in 2011, it is expected to fall from an estimated 4.8 per cent in 2012 to 3.6 per cent in 2013 due to weaker demand from the United States and the expected closure of Ecuador’s largest oil refinery (for maintenance).
+While real GDP growth bounced back strongly to 7.8 per cent in 2011, it fell from 5.1 per cent in 2012 to an estimated four per cent in 2013, mainly due to weaker demand from the United States and sluggish oil price and production gains.
 After a period of very high inflation early in the decade, consumer prices were brought under control and inflation has averaged around four per cent per annum since 2003.
 Foreign Direct Investment is expected to remain low (1.5 per cent of GDP) and focused on the energy and mining sectors.

 Ecuador’s oil sector accounts for a sizeable portion of its export income and represents between 30 and 40 per cent of all tax revenues.
 High oil prices in previous years allowed President Correa’s administration to run an extremely expansionary fiscal policy, investing in infrastructure and other social projects.
-The government has limited access to external financing owing to the legacy of a 2008 debt default on US$3.2bn in global bonds.
+The government has limited access to external financing owing to the legacy of a 2008 debt default on US$3.2 billion in global bonds.
 As such, oil revenue allowed the authorities to raise spending while keeping the fiscal deficit low at one per cent of GDP.
 President Correa is expected to continue this expansionary fiscal policy into the latter half of his term, although it may be harder to sustain in the face of moderate growth in oil prices production capacity.
 Some further borrowing from China against future oil shipments is possible.

 Bilateral economic and trade relationship

 Two-way merchandise trade between Australia and Ecuador is small, but is increasing gradually.
-In 2011-12, merchandise trade totalled approximately A$31.1 million.
-Australia's exports to Ecuador were $13million in 2011-12, consisting primarily of aluminium, electrical equipment, copper and paper.
-Australian imports from Ecuador totalled A$18 million in 2011-12, mainly animal feed, cocoa and fruit (prepared, preserved and juices).
+In 2013, merchandise trade totalled approximately $34.5 million.
+Australia's exports to Ecuador were $14.2 million in 2013, consisting primarily of paper, barley, sugars, honey and molasses and medical equipment.
+Australian imports from Ecuador totalled $20.2 million in 2013, mainly animal feed, cocoa and fruit (prepared or preserved).